petepeg/petepeg.github.io/docs/main.md

 title: Peter Pegues - A Portfolio
 description: Stuff I have done and stuff I'm working on
 ---
-# Peter Pegues - Portfolio
+# Peter Pegues - A Portfolio

 ## [Boids](https://github.com/petepeg/PyGame-Boids)
 This was a quick single day project where I wanted to try and write Boids just based on my interpretation of the rules.
 I challenged myself not to look at any other implementations of Boids during the process.
 This turned out to be more difficult than I thought, and has taken much lounger and undergone many revisions to make them flock to my satisfaction.